 2. DEVELOP A CAMPAIGN GOAL, RECRUIT MORE PEOPLE, REVISE CAMPAIGN GOAL

-In Jordan, there are both environmentalist groups as well as some awareness about climate change – but the challenge was to develop a climate campaign that would feel relevant to many, many people.
+In Jordan, there are both environmentalist groups and some awareness about climate change – but the challenge was to develop a climate campaign that would feel relevant to many, many people.
 So Omar and Hiba looked for a way that could connect to the issues that were most important to people.
 They decided to target one of the biggest contributing sectors of greenhouse gas emissions: transportation.

 In that way it was about climate change, but just as importantly, they could get people involved based on the social, health, and economic dimensions.
 This concept is important—they picked a widely-shared value in society and used that to think about how their campaign could attract new people.